pmkruyen/dearscholar/readme.md

 DearScholar has been built using [Apache Cordova / Phonegap](https://phonegap.com/), and [Framework7 (v5.4.1)] (https://framework7.io) by Vladimir Kharlampidi and his team.
 Next to several general Cordova plugins, DearScholar uses [fingerprint-aio](https://github.com/NiklasMerz/cordova-plugin-fingerprint-aio) to enable Touch ID and Face Recognition, [sqlite-evcore-extbuild-free](https://www.npmjs.com/package/cordova-sqlite-evcore-extbuild-free) to use sqlite tables, and [cordova-plugin-ionic-webview](https://github.com/ionic-team/cordova-plugin-ionic-webview) to replace UIWebView with WKWebView.

 ## Server configuration and options
-To configure Dearscholar, an Apache server needs to be set up that supports MySQL and PHP.
+To configure Dearscholar, an Apache server needs to be set up that supports PHP and MySQL.

+In the ```var/www/html``` folder of the server, ```dearscholar.php``` needs to be included to let DearScholar communicate with the server.
+This file can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/dearscholar.php).

 In MySQL, eleven tables need to be set up and the proper user rights needs to be given to individual researchers (administrators) and respondents (users of DearScholar).
 The tables include variables (in the columns) and specific settings or respondents' data (in the rows).
 The MySQL database initialisation code for the database, all tables, and the suggested user rights can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/mysql).
-Below, these eleven tables are described.
+Below, these eleven tables with all options, if applicable, are described.

-In the ```var/www/html``` folder of the server, a php file needs to be included to let DearScholar communicate with the server.
-A sample php script can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/dearscholar.php).

 *Note*.
 In the source code, both tables 1 and 2 are in a different database (called respondents) than the other tables to make it possible to run multiple projects simultaneously.